moimat2345/42-piscine-ctf-bkk/README.md

 Built by **matnusko** for the 42 Bangkok piscine of May 2026.

-_(Feel free to edit this README on github and replace "matnusko" with your real name if you want full credit visible.)_

 ## 🎁 Easter egg

 If you found your way here via the footer of the CTF site, you're already thinking like a real CTFer.
 Real ones always check who built the thing they're playing on, and read what's there.